+Кеу Value Required

 "cmd" "version" Yes

 Returns the version of the firmware.

 "id" Int (>0) No

 Similar to the jmove command.

-Key Value
+Кеу Value

 "cmd" "version"

-In response to the version command response is return which includes the current version of the firmware. ned with cmd field set to version
+In response to the version command response which includes the current version of the firmwar

 "id" Int (>0)

 Same id as the original command.

 "version" Int (>0)

 The current version of the firmware.